 Everyone gets angry.
-It is a base emotion, but if you are bipolar the outbursts can be more common and harder to control.
+It is a normal human emotion, but if you are bipolar the outbursts can be more common, more intense, and harder to control.

-Recent studies are helping to change the misconception that bipolar disorder and anger issues aren’t linked.
+Recent studies are helping to change the misconception that bipolar disorder and anger issues are not linked.
 One published on the PubMed.gov website stated,

 “Subjects with bipolar disorder display greater rates of anger and aggressive behaviors, especially during acute and psychotic episodes”.